libp2p/js-libp2p/doc/CONFIGURATION.md

 ## Limits

 Configuring the various limits of your node is important to protect it when it is part of hostile of adversarial networks.
 See [LIMITS.md](https://github.com/libp2p/js-libp2p/tree/main/doc/LIMITS.md) for a full breakdown of the various built in protections and safeguards.

-## React Native

-Libp2p can be used in React Native applications.
-However, there are some limitations and considerations to take into account as not all transports are supported and some of the underlying dependencies may not work as expected.
-There is on-going work to address these issues, particularly around the support of TCP.
-For a demo on how to use libp2p in a React Native application, see https://github.com/ipfs-shipyard/js-libp2p-react-native